irahulcse/A-Complete-Guide-To-Flutter/README.md

 [![GitHub watchers](https://img.shields.io/github/watchers/irahulcse/A-Complete-Guide-To-Flutter.svg?style=social&label=Watch)](https://github.com/irahulcse/A-Complete-Guide-To-Flutter)
 [![GitHub followers](https://img.shields.io/github/followers/irahulcse.svg?style=social&label=Follow)](https://github.com/irahulcse/A-Complete-Guide-To-Flutter) [![Twitter Followers](https://img.shields.io/twitter/follow/1rahulchandra1.svg?style=social)](https://twitter.com/1rahulchandra1)

 All the Mini Apps coded in Dart Language and live working project hosted on GitHub using the Flutter Mobile Developement UI Tool Kit.
-Working project can be found on the given below given links.
+Working project can be found on the given below  links.

+**Vision and Mission:** I am trying to create one of the biggest repo, related to Flutter with working application using Flutter Web.
+I will also post Important Link and Channels, to learn quickly with working procedure.
-All Tutorials plus additional snippets and shorter posts can be found on the [repo](https://github.com/Solido/awesome-flutter).I think this one of the biggest repo related to Flutter till now with all it;s wisdome dumped in one place.
+All Tutorials plus additional snippets and shorter posts can be found on the [repo](https://github.com/Solido/awesome-flutter).
 ### Show some love :heart: and star the repo to support the project

 If you had like the project pls consider giving the star :star: icon on the top right corner of the Project .